shigenobu/magentadesk/README.md

 ### Usage by cli

-When put json to stdin, get result from stdout by json.
+When put JSON to stdin, get a result from stdout by JSON.
-Below, it's simple usage.
+Below, it's a simple usage.
 Cli document is [here](cli/README.md).

     echo '${json}' | java -jar magentadesk-cli.jar --mode=${mode}